qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 Further discussion of nondeterminism can be found on the companion site.
 Ab- sent a nondeterministic construct, the author of a code fragment in which order does not matter must choose some arbitrary (artiﬁcial) order.
 Such a choice can make it more difﬁcult to construct a formal correctness proof.
 Some language designers have also argued that it is inelegant.
 The most compelling uses for non- determinacy arise in concurrent programs, where imposing an arbitrary choice on the order in which a thread interacts with its peers may cause the system as a whole to deadlock.
 For such programs one may need to ensure that the choice among nondeterministic alternatives is* fair* in some formal sense.

-### 3CHECK YOUR UNDERSTANDING

-#### 39. What is a tail-recursive function?
+3**CHECK YOUR UNDERSTANDING** 39.
+What is a* tail-recursive* function?
 Why is tail recursion important?

-#### 40. Explain the difference between applicative- and normal-order evaluation of
+40. Explain the difference between* applicative-* and* normal-order* evaluation of expressions.

-expressions.
 Under what circumstances is each desirable?
 41. What is* lazy evaluation*?
 What are* promises*?
 What is* memoization*?

-* Give two reasons why lazy evaluation may be desirable.
+## 42. Give two reasons why lazy evaluation may be desirable.
 43. Name a language in which parameters are always evaluated lazily.

-#### 44. Give two reasons why a programmer might sometimes want control ﬂow to
+## 44. Give two reasons why a programmer might sometimes want control ﬂow to be* nondeterministic*.

-be* nondeterministic*.

-## 6.8

-#### **Summary and Concluding Remarks**
+6.8 **Summary and Concluding Remarks**

 In this chapter we introduced the principal forms of control ﬂow found in pro- gramming languages: sequencing, selection, iteration, procedural abstraction, recursion, concurrency, exception handling and speculation, and nondetermi- nacy.
 Sequencing speciﬁes that certain operations are to occur in order, one after the other.
 Selection expresses a choice among two or more control-ﬂow alter- natives.
 Iteration and recursion are the two ways to execute operations repeat- edly.
 Recursion deﬁnes an operation in terms of simpler instances of itself; it depends on procedural abstraction.
 Iteration repeats an operation for its side